State of the Canadian Space Sector Report

 - Satellite Operations: $0.4M

-Navigation revenues reached $269M in , which amounted to 5% of total space revenues.
-In Canada, 99% of space activities related to Navigation are in the downstream segment.
-Products and Applications, as well as Services, are driven by consumer, business and government end-user demands.
+Navigation revenues reached $559M in , which amounted to 10% of total space revenues.
+In Canada, 98% of space activities related to Navigation are in the downstream segment.
 Navigation revenues are broken down as follows:

 With the remainder in the downstream segment:

-From to , other revenues grew by 31%, from $15M to $20M, which is 0.4% of total space revenues.
+From to , other revenues grew by 44%, from $20M to $29M, and accounted for 1% of total space revenues.
 Activities that fall into the "

-Other" sector are by nature variable and subject to re-categorization; therefore, changes in this sector may be less statistically relevant than for the previously noted sectors.
+Other" sector are by nature variable and subject to re-categorization; therefore, changes in this sector are less statistically relevant than for the previously noted sectors.